Health Insurance Requirements for International Students

 Your insurance plan must provide medical benefits (doctor visits, hospital, surgery, laboratory tests, x-rays, etc.) of at least $100,000 US (American dollars) for each accident or illness.

-For example, if you are in an accident you will have to pay your portion (deductible, if applicable, and your co-payment) and your insurance policy must pay for covered expenses until a limit of at least $100,000 US is reached.
-Then if you get sick you will have to pay your portion again (deductible, if applicable, and your co-payment) and your insurance policy must pay for covered expenses until a limit of at least $100,000 US is reached.
+For example, if you are in an accident you will have to pay your portion (deductible, if applicable, and your co-payment) and your insurance plan must pay for covered expenses until a limit of at least $100,000 US is reached.
+Then if you get sick you will have to pay your portion again (deductible, if applicable, and your co-payment) and your insurance plan must pay for covered expenses until a limit of at least $100,000 US is reached.

 Inpatient/Outpatient medical (including mental health) coverage at no less than 75% usual/customary charge (UCC)